Campaign with us so together we can influence change for local older people.

 Jo Cox Commission on Loneliness

-Age UK Cheshire East is proud to be part of the Jo Cox Loneliness Commission aimed at increasing the public’s awareness of loneliness.
+Age UK Cheshire East is proud to support the Jo Cox Loneliness Commission aimed at increasing the public’s awareness of loneliness.

 The Commission was started by MP Jo Cox before her murder last year.
 Jo was passionate about the issue of loneliness, and in her memory the Commission will now be taken forward by two other MPs, Rachel Reeves and Seema Kennedy.